 The Hierophant sits upon his throne, giant pillars to either side of him.
-His crown is that of gold, his robe of red.
+His crown is that of gold, his robe of red with crosses down along the front.
 In his left hand is a staff with three crossbars.
 His right hand makes the sign of blessing or benediction.
 At his feet are two keys, crossed in an X pattern.
 Two bald men kneel before the Hierophant, both wearing ornate robes.

 The Hierophant is the fifth card in the Major Arcana and is symbolic of organised religion.
 Although a lot of the imagery and symbolism in the card is that of the Roman Catholic pope, the card’s wider meaning can be taken as any organised religion or system of belief with a hierarchical structure.